fetchai/colearn/docs/demo.md

 # How to run the demo

-!!! tip
-    This section needs review after Jiri is finished

 You can try collective learning for yourself using the simple demo in `./bin/run_demo.py`.
 This demo creates n learners for one of three learning tasks, and co-ordinates the collective learning between them.

 There are three potential datasets for the demo

-* MNIST is the standard handwritten digits recognition dataset
+* KERAS_MNIST is the Tensorflow implementation of standard handwritten digits recognition dataset
-* XRAY is a binary classification task that requires predicting pneumonia from images of chest X-rays.
+* PYTORCH_XRAY is Pytorch implementation of a binary classification task that requires predicting pneumonia from images of chest X-rays.
   The data need to be downloaded from [kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)
 * FRAUD The fraud dataset consists of information about credit card transactions, and the task is to predict whether transactions are fraudulent or not.